penguin-s/tp-UserGuide-Jekyll/docs/UserGuide.md

 `Help`

-_If you would like a user-friendly view of all available commands, please refer to the [Command Summary](#command-summary) at the end of the guide._
+_If you would like a user-friendly overview of all available commands, please refer to the [Command Summary](#command-summary) at the end of the guide._

 <br>
 <br>